tabrezdn1/calc_design_patterns/readme.md

 1. GitHub Actions to run your tests on GitHub automatically.
 It is currently set to trigger for two branches: DevOps and master.

-2. Environmnent variables and its respective test cases for the app.
+2. Environment variables and their respective test cases for the app.

-3. Logging as how the program outputs information to external systems and is important for tracking application usage, security, and development, and also added logging-related test cases.
+3. Logging is how the program outputs information to external systems and is important for tracking application usage, security, and development, and also added logging-related test cases.

 ## Project Enhancements from Assignment 5